UMass-Competitive-Hacking/tool_bag/pymongo-mongodb.md

 coll = db.CollectionName
 ```

-Where CollectionName is the name of you Collection
+Where CollectionName is the name of you Collection.

 ### Documents
 Finally, documents are the individual elements in your database (each member of a roster, etc.).